KuneiFormApp/wedge-authorization-server/README.md

 These features are **disabled by default** and can be enabled by configuration.

-- JDBC-based persistence (PostgreSQL)
-- Persistent OAuth clients
+- OAuth clients in BD (PostgreSQL, MySQL 8.0+, SQL Server 2012+)
-- Refresh tokens & rotation
-- Multiple login providers
 - External login UI
+- Distributed sessions (Redis)
+- Token revokation in distributed servers (Redis)
-- Multi-tenant support (planned)
+- Social login (planned)
 - Consent screen (planned)
 - Audit logging (planned)